A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Introduction

-The main novel contributions of this paper are: (1) a matrix transformation that converts first-interaction exchange factors into absorption and multiple reflection-scattering matrices via analytical path tracing, (2) rigorous proofs of convergence, non-negativity, and energy conservation under specified conditions, and (3) identification of a previously unreported discrepancy in Noble's formulation of Hottel's zonal method, which the proposed transformation avoids.
+The main novel contributions of this paper are: \begin{enumerate} \item A matrix formulation of radiative energy balance laws for coupled surface-gas-scattering problems on general domains. \item A mixed-boundary construction with proven non-singularity for arbitrary combinations of prescribed temperatures and prescribed source terms (Theorem~\ref{thm:M_nonsingular}). \item Proven non-negative radiation for non-negative source terms (Theorem~\ref{thm:physical_correctness}). \item Unconditional energy conservation to machine precision as an algebraic identity (Theorem~\ref{thm:unconditional_conservation}). \item Identification of a discrepancy in Noble's matrix formulation of Hottel's zonal method, not previously reported to the author's knowledge, which the proposed framework avoids. \end{enumerate}

 The remainder of the paper is structured as follows: Section \ref{sec:methodology1} presents the methodology.
-Section \ref{sec:convergence_props} provides two theorems with proofs that rigorously establish the necessary convergence conditions.
 Section \ref{sec:matrix_props} presents theorems and proofs establishing the matrix properties used to guarantee physical correctness.
 Section \ref{sec:physical_correct} establishes physical correctness through guaranteed exact non-negative radiation and energy conservation to machine precision.
-Section \ref{sec:numerical_validation} validates the transformation numerically by comparing its solutions to existing methods and demonstrates wide applicability.
+Section \ref{sec:validation} validates the formulation symbolically and numerically by comparing its solutions to existing methods and demonstrates wide applicability.
 Section \ref{sec:discussion_overall} discusses scalability, computational complexity, comparison to existing methods, limitations, and future work.
 Finally, Section \ref{sec:conclusion} presents the conclusion.